ghar-nainital/ghar-nainital.github.io/birding/docs/blue_fronted_redstart.md

 ```

 ## Observation
 Not the most easiest to spot.
 Sits still when it does sit but quite timid and moves away quickly.
 Mostly stayed away from human-sight in trees and bushes.
-Saw once coming to an open field bery briefly.
+Saw once coming to an open field very briefly.
 Often the female was also nearby.

 ```markdown
 comments: none